New York Distracted Driving Accident Lawyers

 For a free legal consultation with a distracted driving accident lawyer in New York, call (646) 692-0204.

 Distracted driving can be defined as an activity that diverts a person’s attention away from the main task of driving.
 Every distraction can endanger the safety of drivers, passengers, and bystanders and can lead to devastating consequences in the event of an accident.

-According to the U.S. Department of Transportation, in 2014 alone, nearly 3,200 people were killed in motor vehicle crashes that involved distracted drivers.
-Another 431,000 drivers were injured in distracted driver crashes.
-In addition, there are some other troubling statistics available about distracted driving that show just how bad the problem is:
+According to the Centers for Disease Control and Prevention (CDC), in 2019 alone, over 3,100 people were killed in motor vehicle crashes that involved distracted drivers.
+Another 424,000 drivers were injured in distracted driver crashes.

 The National Highway Traffic Safety Administration also reports that at any given moment in the U.S., about 660,000 drivers are using their phones or texting while driving, a number that has remained steady since 2010.